 1956 – General Motors Technical Center opens.

-1956 – Interstate hight-way construction starts.
+1956 – Interstate high-way construction starts.

 1957 – Four-headlamp system appears (various manufacturers).